mbadry1/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - Apply the same process to your dev and test sets to make sure they continue to come from the same distribution.
   - Consider examining examples your algorithm got right as well as ones it got wrong.
 (Not always done if you reached a good accuracy)
   - Train and (dev/test) data may now come from a slightly different distributions.
   - It's very important to have dev and test sets to come from the same distribution.
-But it could be OK for a train set to come from slighly other distribution.
+But it could be OK for a train set to come from slightly other distribution.

 ### Build your first system quickly, then iterate